basit-nazir-memon/Ticketing-System/README.md

 ## License

-This project is licensed under the CFT license.
+This project is licensed under the GNU v.3 license.